 Waste reduction, in all its forms and across our value chain, is a strategic imperative for PepsiCo and a key tenet of our pep+ (PepsiCo Positive) ambition.
 It not only provides benefit to our business in the form of cost savings and efficiencies gained, but is also inherent to being a good citizen of the communities where we operate.

-In addition, we strive to achieve virtually zero waste to landfill in our direct operations, defined as 98% landfill diversion rate or greater.
-But our ambition goes farther: PepsiCo is working toward achieving a 99% diversion rate by 2025 in its direct manufacturing and warehouse operations.
-This goal is a global one, but through the E2E Waste Program, each market builds an E2E waste plan that takes into account local infrastructure and the greatest opportunities for improvement.
+In addition, we strive to achieve virtually zero waste to landfill in our direct operations, including offices and other non-manufacturing facilities, defined as 98% landfill diversion rate or greater.
+But our ambition goes further: PepsiCo is working toward achieving a 99% diversion rate by 2025 in its direct manufacturing and warehouse operations.
+This goal is a global one, but through the E2E Materials Waste Program, each market builds an E2E waste plan that takes into account local infrastructure and the greatest opportunities for improvement.
 Though managed at the site level, progress is aggregated globally by PepsiCo’s Sustainability Office, and the total volume of waste generated from our company-owned manufacturing and warehouse operations is independently assured on an annual basis.

 Raw material waste is generated when packaging and/or ingredients become obsolete or when raw ingredients reach their expiration date and are no longer usable in production, as indicated by food safety standards.

-As a global convenient food and beverage company, we have an interest in addressing the issue of food waste.
+As a global beverage and convenient foods company, we have an interest in addressing the issue of food waste.
 Globally, approximately one-third of the food produced for human consumption is wasted each year, and that waste is a significant contributor to greenhouse gas (GHG) emissions.

-Our efforts to reduce food waste focus on using agricultural inputs as efficiently as possible in our manufacturing processes and finding innovative solutions for using the organic material that remains.
+Our efforts to reduce food waste focus on using agricultural inputs as efficiently as possible in our manufacturing processes and finding innovative solutions for using the organic material that remains, including fertilizer production and biogas feedstock.
 We are continuously improving our equipment and manufacturing processes as well as planning methods to ensure an optimal use of raw materials.

-We pride ourselves on the efficiency of our manufacturing facilities, but we still work towards reducing the waste in the process.
-Manufacturing waste is driven primarily by process disruptions such as start-ups, line changes, and shut-downs, quality issues, breakage and repacking.
+We pride ourselves on manufacturing efficiency, but we nevertheless work towards continually reducing waste in the process.
+Manufacturing waste is driven primarily by process disruptions such as start-ups, line changes and shut-downs; quality issues; breakage and repacking.
 Plant teams strive to reduce it by efficiently sequencing production lines, reducing changeover waste and improving packaging quality, to reduce breakage and damage.

-As our products move from manufacturing, to distribution and ultimately to our customers, waste may be generated at several points along the line such as when products are damaged or expire.
+As our products move from manufacturing to distribution and ultimately to our customers, waste may be generated at several points along the chain such as when products are damaged or expire.

 When finished goods are not salable, but still safe to consume (i.e., aesthetically damaged or with too short of a shelf life for store turnover rates), they are often donated to local communities or used as samples.